Synonym(s): formerly Nylanderia sp. near pubens; Rasberry crazy ant

 Host Plant: None

-Ecological Threat: While the exact impact of the Tawny crazy ant on the local ecology is unknown, a related species in this genus, Nylanderia fulva, has been a serious pest in rural and urban areas of Colombia and South America.
-In this case, they reportedly displaced all other ant species and caused small livestock (e.g. chickens) to die of asphyxia.
-Larger animals, such as cattle, have been attacked around the eyes, nasal fossae and hooves.
-The ants also cause grasslands to dry out (dessicate) because the ants aggravate sucking insect pests (hemipterans) since the ants feed on the sugary "honeydew" produced by these plant feeding insects.
-Further, wildlife, such as nesting songbirds, are irritated by Rasberry crazy ants.
-Masses of crazy ants covering the ground and trees likely affect ground and tree-nesting birds and other small animals and cause wildlife to move out of the area.
-These ants are even displacing red imported fire ants in areas of heavy infestation.
-Ironically, after experiencing the Tawny crazy ant, most residents prefer the fire ant!
+Nylanderia fulva has been a serious pest in rural and urban areas.
+In Columbia, where they are also invasive, displaced all other ant species, smother small livestock (e.g. chickens) to asphyxia, and attack larger livestock (cattle) around the eyes, nasal fossae and hooves.
+The ants feed on the sugary "honeydew" produced by these plant feeding insects and, in exchange, provide protection from other predators.
+Masses of crazy ants covering the ground and trees likely affect ground and tree-nesting birds and other small animals and may cause wildlife to move out of the area.

-In addition to ecological damage, this ant also causes threat of destruction to many human facilities :
+In addition to ecological damage, this ant also causes threat of destruction to many human facilities:

--Electrical equipment: In areas infested by the Tawny crazy ant, large numbers of ants have accumulated in electrical equipment, causing short circuits and clogging switching mechanisms and equipment failure.
+Electrical and residential : In areas infested by the Tawny crazy ant, large numbers of ants have accumulated in electrical equipment, causing short circuits and clogging switching mechanisms and equipment failure.
+Homeowners fear infestations because eradication is nearly impossible once a colony has been formed.
+Ironically, after experiencing the tawny crazy ant, most residents prefer the fire ant!

--Agriculture: These ants show the likelihood of being transported through movement of almost any infested container or material.
+Agriculture: These ants show the likelihood of being transported through movement of almost any infested container or material.
 Thus, movement of garbage, yard debris, bags, loads of compost, potted plants, bales of hay, can transport these ant colonies by truck, railroad, and airplane.

--Humans: These ants do not have stingers.
+Humans: These ants do not have stingers.
 In place of a stinger, worker ants possess an acidopore out the end of the abdomen, which can excrete chemicals for defense or attack.
 They are capable of biting, and when bitten, they cause a relatively sharp pain that quickly fades.

 U.S. Habitat: Tawny crazy ants eat almost anything; they are omnivorous.
 Worker ants commonly "tend" sucking hemipterous insects such as aphids, scale insects, whiteflies, mealybugs, and others that excrete a sugary (carbohydrate) liquid called "honeydew" extracted from host plants when stimulated by the ants.
 Workers are also attracted to sweet parts of plants including nectaries, damaged, and over-ripe fruit.